3D-iceland/volcanoes/Molds_for_plaster_casting/README.md

 # Mold casting

-Never pour unhardened plaster into the sink or it will clog your drains
+- Never pour unhardened plaster into the sink or it will clog your drains.
+- Do not clean 3D printed object in warm water or the PLA plastic will warp/shrink.

 1. Prepare everything beforehand.
 Have paper towels on hand.